Riley-Py/UWaterloo-Work/MSE 263/Formulas/Module 4 Formulas.md

 where:
 - $\bar P$( $a \over b$) is the choke price

-*Change in revenue with elasticity*
+*Change in Revenue with Elasticity*
 $$ \Delta R \approx Q\Delta P(\epsilon + 1)$$
 where:
 - $\Delta R$ is change in revenue